Take a sneak peek at the new NIST.gov and let us know what you think!

 Concerns over global warming and ozone depletion will limit or phase out several refrigerants currently used in commercial and residential cooling and heating equipment.
-Consequently, the environmental criteria for the future refrigerants include zero ozone depletion potential (ODP), low global warming potential (GWP), and high efficiency.
+The environmental criteria for the future refrigerants include zero ozone depletion potential (ODP), low global warming potential (GWP), and high efficiency.
 This project will benchmark the heat transfer properties of the leading replacement candidates and will measure and model their overall thermal performance in a vapor compression system.
-This project will also seek cost-neutral efficiency improvements of chillers through application of nanolubricants - lubricants with dispersed nano-size particles.
-Nanolubricants have been demonstrated to substantially improve refrigerant pool-boiling heat transfer and therefore can potentially be a cost-effective technology for improving the efficiency of chillers.
+The new refrigerants will likely also be mildly flammable, and this project will measure and model the flammability of possible blends of agents.

-Objective: To develop heat transfer and system performance information on low-GWP refrigerants, which will assist in the selection and implementation of the best replacements for high-GWP hydrofluorocarbon (HFC) refrigerants; and to demonstrate improved energy efficiency of chillers through application of nanolubricants, by 2013.
+Objective - To develop heat transfer, system performance information, and burning velocity behavior of low-GWP refrigerants, which will assist in the selection and implementation of the best replacements for high-GWP hydrofluorocarbon (HFC) refrigerants.

 What is the new technical idea?
 Most of the currently used HFC refrigerants will be phased out or phased down.
 Consequently, candidate replacement fluids must be researched and evaluated.
-The goal of these studies is to evaluate refrigerant’s performance in the theoretical thermodynamic cycle, in a heat exchanger, and in an optimized system, the last being the ultimate measure of refrigerant’s merit because it considers all of the refrigerant’s thermophysical and transfer properties.
-The output of this project will include a new, cycle simulation-based methodology that will determine refrigerant performance parameters, capacity and coefficient of performance, while accounting for the refrigerant’s thermodynamic and transfer properties.
+The scope of the evaluation includes two-phase heat transfer and cycle measurements that will support the development of a prediction model for a comprehensive and fair comparison of low-GWP refrigerants.
 For complete characterization of new fluids, fundamental heat transfer and pressure drop measurements will be taken in a convective-boiling heat transfer apparatus, and cycle performance will be measured in a laboratory heat pump apparatus.
-These laboratory measurements will augment the cycle simulation-based analysis involving all thermophysical properties.
+The prediction model will be a new cycle simulation-based methodology that will determine refrigerant performance parameters, volumetric capacity, and coefficient of performance while accounting for the refrigerant's thermodynamic and transfer properties.
 The new methodology will provide more realistic predictions of low-GWP refrigerant performance than conventional theoretical models based on refrigerant thermodynamic properties alone.

 What is the research plan?
-The local convective-boiling heat-transfer coefficient of candidate R134a replacements inside a micro-fin tube will be determined.
-In FY11, the test apparatus was repaired and re-calibrated.
-In FY12, the apparatus was used to test R134a and two low-GWP test refrigerants.
-Three more low-GWP refrigerants will be tested during the FY13 effort.
-For each refrigerant, roughly eighty discrete operating points will be recorded to characterize the steady-state heat flux versus mass flow rate.
-The low-GWP candidate refrigerants have been selected with guidance from chemical manufacturers.
-The new heat transfer measurements for low-GWP refrigerants will broaden the fluid data base, which will be used to extend an existing NIST heat transfer correlation.
+The research plan encompasses four tasks.
+Within Task 1, the local convective-boiling heat transfer coefficient of candidate replacements for high-GWP refrigerants inside a micro-fin tube will be determined.
+In FY12 through FY15, the apparatus was used to test R134a and several low-GWP test refrigerants.
+The test fluids were selected by theoretically evaluating the evaporative and condensing heat transfer performance of 40 potential low-GWP refrigerants as identified by the Air-Conditioning, Heating, and Refrigeration Institute's (AHRI) Low-GWP Alternative Refrigerants Evaluation Program (AREP).
+Three more low-GWP refrigerants will be tested during the FY16 effort.
+For each refrigerant, roughly eighty discrete operating points will be recorded to characterize the heat flux and mass flow versus thermodynamic quality.
+The heat transfer measurements for low-GWP refrigerants will broaden the fluid database in the literature, which will be used to extend the validity of an existing NIST heat transfer correlation to low-GWP fluids.

-Laboratory characterization of low-GWP refrigerants will take place in a mini-breadboard heat pump (MB-HP).
-In FY11, this laboratory apparatus was completely rebuilt and equipped with specialized, variable area heat exchangers, a variable-speed compressor, and two water chillers to control the temperatures of the heat source and sink.
-In FY12, the MB-HP was instrumented and calibrated, and benchmark tests with R134a were made.
-In FY13, the rig will be used to evaluate the cycle performance of three new low-GWP refrigerants and mixtures.
+Task 2 consists of the laboratory characterization of low-GWP refrigerants in a mini-breadboard heat pump (MB-HP).
+In FY13, this laboratory apparatus was completely rebuilt and equipped with specialized, variable-area heat exchangers, a variable-speed compressor, and two water chillers to control the temperatures of the heat source and the heat sink.
+In FY14 and FY15, the MB-HP was instrumented and calibrated.
+Shakedown-baseline tests with R134a were done followed by tests with the first low-GWP fluid (to be selected).
+In FY16, the rig will be used to evaluate the cycle performance of four new low-GWP refrigerants and mixtures.

 Researchers use novel fluids with nanoparticles to improve the efficiency of chillers that cool large buildings.